 [4] ’s research was focused on eliminating the time waste which was taken to identify tea leaf diseases using microscopic identification methods and molecular biological and spectroscopic techniques.
 They have used a CNN to build a classification model and compared it against models built using a SVM and Multi-Layer Perceptron algorithms (MLP).
 Feature extraction for the SVM and MLP algorithms were done using a DSIFT (Dense Scale Invariant Feature Transform) based BOVW (Bag of Visual Words) model.
 A total of 3810 images were taken.
 They were scaled down from 4000x3000 pixels to 256x256 pixels.
 As shown in figure 1, different data augmentation techniques were used, such as vertical flipping, 180-degree rotation, 90-degree right rotation, 90-degree left rotation and random cropping in order to increase the size of the dataset.
 The final outcome was a total of 7905 images.
 90% of the data was split into an 80/20 ratio of training/test data, and the remaining 10% was used to validate the model.
 The model was built to classify seven different diseases.
 The CNN architecture used by [Chen et al., 2019] is an improved version of the AlexNet model called LeafNet.
 Input images were rescaled to 227x227 pixels, and all three color channels were processed directly by the network.
 Accuracy and Mean Class Accuracy indices were used to evaluate the performance.
 Accuracy and MCA of the LeafNet model were 90.23% and 90%.
 The same measurements for the SVM were 60.95% and 60.62%.
 Moreover, for the MLP algorithm, it was 70.94% and 70.77%.
 The LeafNet model has outperformed SVM and MLP models.

+[15] have also conducted their research based on the tea leaves taken from the plants in India.
+The use of CNN model with 4 hidden layers and 2 fully connected layers have given promising results to [15].
+The input images are classified into 8 classes such as normal leaf, Algal leaf spot, Gray blight, White spot, Brown blight, Red scab, Bud blight and Gray blight.
+The deep learning mode proposed in [15] achieved an accuracy of 94.45% on identifying the tea plant disease.

+The semi-supervised learning and image processing technique by [16] identifies the early spring green tea leaves.
+The method proposed by [16] identifies the tender leaves using deep learning.
+They trained their model both in 2- and 3-dimensional space and all the three R, G and B components of tender leaves and their background.
+The results showed 93.62% accuracy with the misjudgement of 18.86%.
+[16] claims that the model proposed has strong versatility and adaptability.

 In their research [12] also presents the idea of tea leaf disease classification.
 Their image acquisition method is a bit different from the other research mentioned earlier.
 [12] have used a conveyor belt apparatus in order to place the diseased tea leaves and photograph them one by one after every 2-second interval.
 Using this approach, they were able to capture 15063 images of 6 kinds of common leaf diseases.
 After using data enhancement methods such as rotating, flipping, and noise addition, a total of 25186 images were obtained.
 During the pre-processing part, they have used Gaussian image smoothing to deal with interfering elements in images.
 Then they have converted all the images into grayscale images in order to find the image outline.
 Then the sobel edge extraction method was used to extract the edges in the